 Requests for returns and other kinds of disputes are a necessary evil that sellers must deal with as part of an eBay business.
 A return or refund request can be a pain, but as long as sellers have a strategy for dealing with these issues, they can be painless and resolved quickly.
 The most important aspect of working with customers is quick action.
 When you receive a refund request, handle it quickly in a professional manner.

-And leave it at that, allow the buyer to tell you what he wants.
-He may want much less than you offer right off the bat.
-He may suggest a small refund of say $5, to cover the inconvenience.
-When negotiating, always let the other party name their price first, and work from there - use the "Shut up and listen" technique.
+Allow the buyer to tell you what he wants.
+They may want much less than you offer right off the bat.
+When negotiating, always let the other party name their price first, and work from there; use the "Shut up and listen" technique.

 eBay is a service business.
 Even though we as sellers have the most fun scavenging and finding items to sell, that is only the first step in the process.
 The transaction isn't over until the buyer is happy.
 Refer to Stew Leonard's famous quote:

 Rule #2: If the customer is ever wrong, re-read rule #1.